bosbec/mobileresponseDocs/services/injuryDoc.md

     * Only available for closed tickets.
     * Can also be performed through app-in, by sending "report [ticket number]" to the predefined base app user.
     * Sends the report back to the requester by mail (so e-mail address needs to be set on the unit, for this).
 The requester will also get an app-message saying that the report has been delivered.
-* A log of all updates will be kept and can later be exported.
 * Incidents can be either "Open" or "Closed".
 The two different states are shown separately on the left side of this view.

 **About access**